Aadniz/pineapple-passive-packet-scanner/README.md

 3. It scans for nearby WiFi networks on specified network interfaces (for 1 minute)
 4. Checks the blacklist and other interfaces to avoid conflicts
 5. It will choose a network, and start capturing packets
-6. Each 3 minutes, it will check if a hash is captured, otherwise it will clear the .cap files (to avoid HUGE files) and try again
+6. Each 3 minutes, it will check if a handshake is captured, otherwise it will clear the .cap files (to avoid HUGE files) and try again
-7. If a hash is captured, it will add it to `/root/passive/captures/` and add the BSSID to the `blacklist.txt`
+7. If a handshake is captured, it will add it to `/root/passive/captures/` and add the BSSID to the `blacklist.txt`
-8. If a hash is **NOT** found on chosen hotspot for over 10 minutes, it will scan again and chose another hotspot
+8. If a handshake is **NOT** found on chosen hotspot for over 10 minutes, it will scan again and chose another hotspot
 9. It will loop and find another WiFi

 ## Getting started